Spooky nights a chilling treat in South Korea

 Some Korean parents use ghost stories as a way of imparting moral lessons.

-Yet the return of the dead also contains a deeper meaning in Korea, where rapid industrialisation and urbanisation has lifted the country out of poverty to rich nation status in a generation.
+Yet the return of the dead also contains a deeper meaning in Korea, where rapid industrialization and urbanization has lifted the country out of poverty to rich nation status in a generation.

 GWISHINS ARE A DRAG